hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Sharing the path with my new hiking companions from Sigchos to Isinlivi

-The Quilotoa Loop hike is generally safe.
-Guesthouses will steer you away from any hazards like rock or mudslides that happen along the trail.
+Guesthouses will steer you away from any hazards like rocks or mudslides that happen along the trail.
 The communities are warm and inviting and have their own set of laws, so I never felt unsafe walking the loop alone.
+With that being said, the Andes Mountains are unpredictable and should always be respected and never underestimated.

 Sometimes the dogs can be territorial and seem aggressive.
 If you reach down to “grab a stone” they usually run away.
 Some people prefer carrying hiking poles or a stick just to help shield themselves from hostile dogs.